radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 Attributes can be updated, added or deleted.

-><span style="color:red">**IMPORTANT NOTE – The user you are logged into the Main Control Panel as must have rights to modify users.**
+>[!warning] The user you are logged into the Main Control Panel as must have rights to modify users.

 ##### Updating Attributes